-This page provides a few examples of how to cite difference types of audiovisual resources such as motion pictures, documentaries, podcasts, or online videos.
+This page provides a few examples of how to cite different types of audiovisual resources such as motion pictures, documentaries, podcasts, or online videos.

-See: Section 7.07 Audiovidual Media in the Publication Manual of the American Psychological Association, 6th edition
+See: Chapter 10, page 341 to 347, Audiovisual Media in the Publication Manual of the American Psychological Association, 7th edition

 See: APA Style Blog.
 Relevant "how to" posts are linked below for easy retrieval.

 Note: An APA Style reference for a motion picture requires the names of the producer, director, film title, and country of origin.
-If you used a source available in the Brock University Library collection, then this information is provided in the Library Catalogue record for the item.
-Remember to include the format notation, such as motion picture or DVD, in square brackets after the title.
+If you used a source available in the Brock University Library collection, then this information is provided in the Omni record for the item.
+Remember to include the media type notation, such as motion picture or DVD, in square brackets after the title.

 Rudin, S. (Producer), & Fincher, D. (Director).
 (2010).
 The social network [Motion picture].
 United States: Sony Pictures Home Entertainment.